Lepton Flavour Universality tests in $b \to c l \nu$ decays at LHCb: muonic

 \section{\boldmath $\mathcal{R}(D^0) - \mathcal{R}(D^*)$ muonic}

-This measurement, reported in Ref. \cite{RDz_Rdst_muonic}, involves the reconstruction of the $\tau$ in the muonic decay mode, meaning that the $\mu$ and $\tau$ decays in eq. \eqref{eq:R_Hc} have the same final state.
+This measurement, reported in Ref. \cite{RDz_Rdst_muonic}, involves the reconstruction of the $\tau$ in the muonic decay mode, meaning that the $\mu$ and $\tau$ decays in eq. \eqref{eq:R_Hc} have the same visible final state.
 This allows $\mathcal{R}(D^0)$ and $\mathcal{R}(D^*)$ to be extracted directly without the need for an external normalisation.
 Previously, LHCb measured $\mathcal{R}(D^*)$ with this final state using the Run 1 dataset, as reported in Ref.~\cite{Rdst_muonic}.
 The new analysis extends the previous work by making a simultaneous measurement of $\mathcal{R}(D^0)$ and $\mathcal{R}(D^*)$ with the same dataset.

-The LHCb Run 1 dataset corresponds to an integrated luminosity of 3 $\textrm{fb}^{-1}$ with a centre of mass energy of 7 and 8 TeV.
-The dataset is first split into two samples, one of which is enhanced in $D^{*+}\mu^-$ combinations, and the other has enhanced $D^{0}\mu^-$ as the $D^{*+}$ state is vetoed.
+The LHCb Run 1 dataset corresponds to an integrated luminosity of 3 $\textrm{fb}^{-1}$ collected at a centre of mass energy of 7 and 8 TeV.
+The dataset is first split into two samples, one of which has enhanced $D^{*+}\mu^-$ combinations, and the other has enhanced $D^{0}\mu^-$ as the $D^{*+}$ state is vetoed.
 Of the two samples, the $D^{0}\mu^-$ is approximately five times larger due to its higher branching fraction and better efficiency.

 As with any semileptonic study at a hadron collider, the presence of unreconstructed neutrinos in the final state compromises the measurement as the $B$ rest frame cannot be reconstructed exactly.
 Instead, it must be approximated, which is done by assuming the proper velocity of the $B$ is equal to the proper velocity of the visible component $(D^{(*)}\mu)$ along the $z$ axis.
 This gives the $z$ component of the $B$ momentum, then the other components can be determined from knowledge of the $B$ flight direction.
 With this estimate, the rest frame quantities of interest can be calculated.
-These are: $q^2$ (the invariant mass of the lepton-neutrino system), defined as $q^2 = (p_B - p_{D^{(*)}})^2$; the squared missing mass, $m_{miss}^2 = (p_B - p_{D^{(*)}} - p_\mu)^2$; and the muon energy in the $B$ rest frame, $E_\mu ^*$, where $p_B$, $p_{D^{(*)}}$ and $p_\mu$ are the four-momenta of the $B$, $D^{(*)}$ and the muon respectively.
+These are: the invariant mass of the lepton-neutrino system, $q^2 = (p_B - p_{D^{(*)}})^2$; the squared missing mass, $m_{miss}^2 = (p_B - p_{D^{(*)}} - p_\mu)^2$; and the muon energy in the $B$ rest frame, $E_\mu ^*$; where $p_B$, $p_{D^{(*)}}$ and $p_\mu$ are the four-momenta of the $B$, $D^{(*)}$ and the muon respectively.

 Track isolation is used to reject background from processes with additional tracks.
 This aims to isolate the signal candidate from the rest of the event.
 The isolation is performed using a boosted decision tree (BDT), which predicts whether a given track is compatible with the $B$ vertex.
 This BDT efficiently reduces contributions from $B \to D^{**} \mu \nu$ processes.